beccyanne/basket-load-scripts/README.md

 You can get JMeter setup using these instructions: http://jmeter.apache.org/usermanual/get-started.html

-## Opening the scripts
+## Opening the scripts inside the JMeter GUI
 * Clone this project into your file system
+* Open JMeter (generally, ./jmeter from the bin directory of where you have JMeter installed)
 * File -> Open -> Select .jmx file from cloned directory

 ## Thread groups
-This project has a selection of thread groups, please expand the thread group you want to run (SIT2, Perf or Prod).
-The project is set by default to "light load profile", which means that it will run 50 threads over a 200 second ramp up period.
-If you want to run it for a single thread, just to see it work, then please set thread count to 1 and ramp up to 1.
+This project has a single thread group (Users).
+It is currently set to 1 thread with a ramp up time of 1 second.

-## Running the script
+## Running the script from command line (recommended)
-Once you have expanded the thread group you want, you can select the "View Results Tree" section, and then you can select the green arrow beneath the toolbar.
-You should see a successful test run (depending on threadcount values selecting, it may take some time to complete).
-If for any reason you see red crosses next to the HTTP calls - you can select that entry, and then hit the "Response data" tab and see what's coming back.
+From the bin directory of JMeter, you can run the following command:
+`./jmeter -Jkey=<key> -Jsecret_key=<secret_key> -Jsession_endpoint=api-<env>.marksandspencer.com/v1/userprofile/guestsession? -Jbasket_endpoint=api-<env>.marksandspencer.com/basket/v2? -n -t "/<path>/add_remove_basket.jmx"`